wealthkernel/api-documentation-guides/docs/user-management/Users.md

 ![Groups nav](../../assets/images/user-management/user-detail.png)

 The '...' menu in the top right allows you to perform various actions for a user.
-(Note: the exact actions may vary depending on whether you use single-sign-on (SSO) or a username and password to log in)
+(Note: the 'reset password' option will be hidden if your organization uses single-sign-on (SSO))

 ![Groups nav](../../assets/images/user-management/user-detail-actions.png)